tu-dortmund-ls12-rt/unikernel-based_deferrable_server_analysis/README.md

 ```
 python3.9 -m pip install matplotlib numpy
 ```
-In case any dependent packages are missing, please install them accordingly. *According to the feedback of one reviewer, Python 3.10 might not require all dependncies above.
+In case any dependent packages are missing, please install them accordingly.

+According to the feedback of one reviewer, Python 3.10 might not require all dependncies listed above.

 ## File Structure
     .